California is Going All-In with Zero Emission Vehicles—No Gas Engine Sales Starting in 2035

 Any regulatory updates implementing the Order will likely invite litigation, and interested parties should be prepared to participate in formal rulemaking proceedings as well as informal stakeholder engagement.

-Beveridge & Diamond’s Mobile Source Emissions group has experience in all aspects of mobile source emissions regulation.
+With an office in California, Beveridge & Diamond’s Mobile Source Emissions and Transportation groups have experience in all aspects of mobile source emissions regulation.
 For over two decades, the firm has engaged in a host of matters involving rulemakings, regulatory interpretation, compliance, enforcement, litigation, and advocacy with respect to automobiles and light-duty vehicles (gasoline, diesel, and electric), heavy-duty vehicles, non-road engines and equipment/vehicles, and commercial aircraft and marine engines.